*Drop me a note at alisonstein at gmail.com.

 In 2013, I took a sabbatical from travel writing and studied art and craft at The Art Students League, The School of Visual Arts, The National Academy Museum and School, The Fashion Institute of Technology, The Center for Book Arts, The 92nd Street Y, and other places around New York city.

+That experience led to my jewelry company, Alison Wonderland Jewelry.
 My business started with three not-very high falutin’ words: Fuck This Shit.
-I handstamped it onto a keychain for myself, in a moment of total frustration.
+I hand stamped it onto a key chain for myself, in a moment of total frustration.
 The story is here.
 People started asking me for them.
 And the business was born.

 About Very Curious Mind

 I initially started this blog as an online portfolio for my writing, and a place to share the interesting material that didn’t make it into my published work.
-It also turned out to be a great place to publish short pieces on subjects I couldn’t place elsewhere.
+It also turned out to be a great place to publish short pieces on subjects I couldn’t or wouldn’t want to place elsewhere.

-Over the years, the topics I’ve focused on here have shifted with my career.
-Initially, there was a lot about demographics and business, then women’s health, then travel, then personal essays — and now I’m mostly interested in art and jewelry.
+Over the years, the topics I’ve focused on here have shifted with my interests.
+Initially, there was a lot about demographics and business, then women’s health, then travel, then personal essays — and then jewelry, and art.
 Besides my curiosity, the common thread through it all has been my deep and abiding interest in creativity, the creative process and running a creative business, topics I continue to write about here today.